Working from home has become common place for many of us.

 Prolonged poor sitting posture can contribute to daily aches and discomfort.
-An inadequate working environment at home may expose you to stresses and strains that can cause you pain.
+Moreover, an inadequate working environment at home may expose you to stresses and strains that can cause you pain.

-However, a commitment to making a few changes and developing good habits can ensure that you keep being productive and healthy.
+However, a commitment to making a few changes and developing good habits will help keep you healthy and productive.

 - Your screen at eye level and directly in front of you